Richollor893/bazel/README.md

 To report a security issue, please email security@bazel.build with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.
 Our vulnerability management team will respond within 3 working days of your email.
-If the issue is confirmed as a vulnerability, we will open a Security Advisory.
+I[GitilesFilter.json](https://github.com/bazelbuild/bazel/files/15225252/GitilesFilter.json) f the issue is confirmed as a vulnerability, we will open a Security Advisory.
 This project follows a 90 day disclosure timeline.